dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 });
 ```

-We can then create PostAPI route that accepts a message string and uses the KafkaProducerCommunicator to produce a new message:
+We then create PostAPI route that accepts a message string and uses `producerConfig` to produce a new message:
 ```typescript
 //Produce a new alert message to our broker (in operations.ts/AlertCenter)
 @PostApi('/do_send')